Imir0nMan/Instigate_internship/final_version/Linear/C++/readme.md

 This is a programm to solve linear equations
 To compile write 'make' in terminal
-Then write 'make run' to run programm
+Then write 'make test' to run programm
 After type 'make clean' to clan all excessive files Input files name is inputLinear.txt
 Each line is one test